Balkh: 20th to 21st centuries

-Main sights
+Archaeological sites

-Ancient ruins of Balkh
+Ancient Buddhist

 The earlier Buddhist constructions have proved more durable than the Islamic buildings.
 The Top-Rustam is 46 m in diameter at the base and 27 m at the top, circular and about 15 m high.
 Four circular vaults are sunk in the interior and four passages have been pierced below from the outside, which probably lead to them.
 The base of the building is constructed of sun-dried bricks about 60 cm square and 100 to 130 mm thick.
 The Takht-e Rustam is wedge-shaped in plan with uneven sides.
 It is apparently built of pisé mud (i.e. mud mixed with straw and puddled).
 It is possible that in these ruins we may recognize the Nava Vihara described by the Chinese traveller Xuanzang.
 There are the remains of many other topes (or stupas) in the neighbourhood.

 The mounds of ruins on the road to Mazar-e Sharif probably represent the site of a city yet older than those on which stands the modern Balkh.

-Others
+Medieval Islamic

 Numerous places of interest are to be seen today aside from the ancient ruins and fortifications: